Effective project management is essential for ensuring that all aspects of a business function more efficiently and effectively.

-Below, we outline the seven most essential (hard and soft) project management skills that recruiters love.
+Below, we outline six essential (hard and soft) project management skills you need to succeed.

 Agile project management is an iterative and flexible approach to project management that prioritizes collaboration, customer feedback, and small, rapid releases.
 It focuses on adapting to change and delivering value to customers consistently.

-Understanding the nuances of Agile vs. Scrum is important for project managers, as each has its strengths and is suited for different project scenarios.
+Understanding the nuances of Agile and Scrum is important for project managers, as each has its strengths and is suited for different project scenarios.

 Agile: Focus on Flexibility